Aleksi97/autoupdater/README.md

-# Simple updating shell script for Debian/RHEL/OpenSuse Linux distros or their derivatives.
+# Simple script to automate updates on Linux systems.
+Currently the script automatically recognizes the most popular Linux distros (excl.
+Arch) and uses the correct package manager to get the updates.
+Automation can be achieved using cron.